 Value

-object, containing the data in df
+A database object, containing the data in df

-within the database schema given in schema
+within the database schema given in schema.

 Details